 - Variation: government subsidies.
 There are many forms of government subsidies for OA books: direct grants to OA publishers; in-house publication of OA books; tax deductions for non-profit publishers of OA books; budgetary support for public universities, which the institutions may use to support the publication of OA books.

 - Example.
 The Academy of Science of South Africa (ASSAf) Scholarly Publishing Programme, "focused on the enhancement of the quality, quantity and worldwide visibility of original, peer-reviewed publications produced by researchers in the public sector, and the fostering of a new generation of highly competent and productive scientists and scholars," is supported by the ASSAf's Scholarly Publishing Unit.

 - Example.
 HSRC Press is a South African non-profit publisher that publishes the research output of the South African Human Sciences Research Council and externally authored works.
 The press relies on subsidies from the national science system.

 - Example.
 MediaCommons Press, a scholar-led, community-driven electronic publishing network that focuses on media studies in all its formats, received financial support from a NEH Digital Start-Up Grant.

 - Example.
 The Open Access Textbooks project, aimed at "creating a model for open textbook implementation", is funded by the Fund for the Improvement of Postsecondary Education (FIPSE).

-- Variant: foundation subsidies.
+- Variation: foundation subsidies.